grigorischristainas/hgmed-ai/pubmed-ai-api/README.md

 # Getting Started

-This is the Flask based pubmed AI API.
+This is the Flask based hugmed-ai API.
 It utilizes the following APIs:

-1. PubMED API
+1. PubMed API
 2. HuggingChat API

 Currently, the free HuggingChat API is supported, but ChatGPT API may also be added in the future.